ibm-cloud-docs/vpc/file_storage_vpc_mounthelper.md

 ## Installation and configuration of the Mount Helper
 {: #fs-eit-installation}

 [SSH into the Compute instance](/docs/vpc?topic=vpc-creating-virtual-servers&interface=ui#next-steps-after-creating-virtual-servers-ui) where you want to mount the file share.
-Then, you can  download the package directly from Github, or build the utility from the source code.
+Then, you can download the package directly from GitHub, or build the utility from the source code.

 ### Downloading the installation package
 {: #download-from-github}